Online Submissions

 - The manuscript has not been published before.

-- It is not under consideration for publication elsewhere.
+- It is not under consideration for publication elsewhere (controlled by Antiplagiat plagiarism checker).

 - The submitted materials do not violate any third-party rights or current legislation.